capstone-engine/capstone/suite/auto-sync/ARCHITECTURE.md

 Because the result of the `CppTranslator` is not perfect, we still have many syntax problems left.

-Those need to be fixed by hand.
+Those need to be fixed partially by hand.

+**Differ**

 In order to ease this process we run the `Differ` after the `CppTranslator`.

-The `Differ` parses each _translated_ file and the corresponding source file _currently_ used in Capstone.
-It then compares specific nodes from the just translated file to the equivalent nodes in the old file.
+The `Differ` compares our two versions of C files we have now.
+One of them are the C files currently used by the architecture module.
+On the other hand we have the translated C files.
+Those are still faulty and need to be fixed.

+Most fixes are syntactical problems.
+Those were almost always resolved before, during the last update.
+The `Differ` helps you to compare the files and let you select which version to accept.

+Sometimes (not very often though), the newly translated C files contain important changes.
+Most often though, the old files are already correct.

+The `Differ` parses both files into an abstract syntax tree and compares certain nodes with the same name (mostly functions).

 The user can choose if she accepts the version from the translated file or the old file.
 This decision is saved for every node.
 If there exists a saved decision for two nodes, and the nodes did not change since the last time, it applies the previous decision automatically again.

-Every other syntax error must be solved manually.
+The `Differ` is far from perfect.
+It only helps to automatically apply "known to be good" fixes and gives the user a better interface to solve the other problems.
+But there will still be syntax errors left afterward.
+These must be fixed by hand.